 The colourful history of Waldhaus Flims also has its place in Switzerland’s hotel history.
-Part of the history of tourism.
-Part of architectural history.
-Part of art history.
-And the blend of tradition and innovation in order to perfect the art of hospitality.
+A piece of tourism history.
+A piece of architectural history.
+A piece of art history.
+A combination of tradition and innovation in order to complete the perfect art of hospitality.
 A very special type of cultural hotel.

 The Kur- und Seebadanstalt Waldhaus Flims is founded by two Chur natives, Peter-Jakob Bener-Caviezel and Dr Paul Lorenz.
 The municipality of Flims grants them the permit to build a spa.

-The Kurhaus opens and has an initial capacity of 120 beds, a sawmill, a post office building with stables and a pub room, laundry, cow shed, plumbing for running water in the kitchen and a small bathing facility on the edge of the Caumasee.
+The Kurhaus opens and has an initial capacity of 120 beds, a sawmill, a post office building with stables, a pub room, laundry, cow shed, a water supply for running water in the kitchen and a small bathing establishment on the Caumasee.
 Johann Guggenbühl, the former manager of Zürcherhof, becomes Director of the establishment.

 With the opening of Villa Belmont, the number of guest rooms increases to 200, and the hotel hires its own doctor for the spa.

 The island in the Caumasee becomes the property of the Hotel Waldhaus.

 Opening of the Art Nouveau «Villa Silvana»; construction of the marmot enclosure, which becomes a popular excursion destination in the region.
 Electrification of the hotel and commissioning of what was the largest private electrical plant in Switzerland at the time with a capacity of 60 PS.

 Director Guggenbühl passes away shortly after a short illness.
 His wife with two daughters takes over the management.